cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 # What are Digital Credentials

-Digital credentials are issued to holders do demonstrate their achievements.
+Digital credentials are issued to holders who demonstrate their achievements.
 They are machine-readable and are secured by cryptographic methods.
 They are shareable and portable as they can be interchanged among computer systems.

 # Roles in the Digital Credentials Eco-System